 (Ker Gawl.)
 Haworth Supplementum Plantarum Succulentarum.
 79, 1819

-Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Drawing (Britton and Rose, v1 1919, plate XXVIII, No. 2); Drawing (Botanical Register 1817, 3: plate 255)
+Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium; Herbarium (O. dillenii tehuantepecana); Herbarium; Herbarium; Painting (Britton and Rose, v1 1919, plate XXVIII, No. 2); Print (Botanical Register 1817, 3: plate 255)

-O. dillenii may reach 5(6)-ft tall but is often much shorter.
-Extensive stands sometimes make impenetrable thickets.
-Pads are often 4 inches by 6 but may be smaller or larger.
-The areoles have 1 to 5(10) yellow or brown spines.
-Areoles are raised above the cladode surface creating a dimpled look.
-Scalloped and dimpled cladodes with ample spines create a distinctive appearance.
-Spines may be 1(2)-inches long.
+O. dillenii may reach 1 m tall but can reach 2 m in older groupings.
+Extensive stands sometimes make impenetrable thickets a meter or taller.
+Pads are often 10 × 16 cm but may be smaller or larger.
+The areoles have 1-5(10) yellow or brownish-yellow spines.
+Spines may be 2-4 cm long.
+Areoles are generally raised above the cladode surface creating a dimpled look, and pads are quite often scalloped.
+Scalloped and dimpled cladodes with ample spines create a distinctive appearance in this Opuntia.